“Start with why”.

 “Why are some people and organizations more innovative, more influential, and more profitable than others?
 Why do some command greater loyalty from customers and employees alike?
 Even among the successful, why are so few able to repeat their success over and over?”

-Simon Sinek is just one of the many examples of why you should build a personal brand.
+Simon Sinek is just one of the many examples of why you should build a personal brand logo.
 A personal brand is much more than just a cool logo or a fancy website.
 A personal brand is much bigger and much more robust.

 Your brand is who you are and what you do.
 It’s about how your target audience perceives you.
 It’s about what they say when you’re not in the room - both figuratively and literally.

-Now, there are a myriad of ways to build a successful brand for yourself, but webinars have proven to be quite effective in recent years.
-Let’s look at what they are, some types, and how they can help you ace building a personal brand.
+Now, there are a myriad of ways to build successful personal brand statements for yourself, but webinars have proven to be quite effective in recent years.
+Let’s look at what they are, some types, and how they can help you ace building a personal brand identity.

 Defining webinars (the easy way)

+What your personal brand should consider, are webinars.
 The simplest definition of webinars is this: It is an event, conference or seminar that’s hosted on the internet.
-This means that neither the speaker nor the aattendees need to be physically present to attend it.
+This means that neither the speaker nor the attendees need to be physically present to attend it.
 They can do so from the comfort of their own home or office.
 But let’s get this out there.

 Webinars aren’t the only solution on the market to grow your brand and scale a business.
 But there are solid numbers to back them up.
 73% of B2B marketers say a webinar is the best way to generate high-quality leads, while B2B companies hold almost 61% of the total webinars held each year.